shane-gooch/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a front-end library that is unopinionted and component based.
+React allows you to build custom components that are reusable in other applications.
+The idea is to build a component that can do one thing very well such as a list or navbar component and be able to use the same component in other applications with minor changes.
+React is great because it's made to handle complex changing data efficiently which is a problem many developers ran into before React.

 - [ ] What does it mean to _think_ in react?

+To think in React means to think of building application in components.
+When given something to build, break the UI into sections based on functionally.
+Then build a static version using components that can do one thing very well.
+Next, identify the mvp of the UI state.
+Decide what is the minimal functionality your application needs to have.
+Then decide where state will live.
+Whenever state lives you will have to create class component.
+Lastly, add the data flow to update state.

 - [ ] Describe state.

+State is the default value of a component and is managed inside of the component.

 - [ ] Describe props.

+Props are properties that get passed into the component and help configure it.

 ## Project Set Up